prasana1511/Embeddedsystems/README.md

-# Embdeddsystems
+# EmbeddedSystemsExperiements
-This repository includes Embedded C programs and gain hands on experience by performing embedded systems experiments.
+This Repository includes Embedded C programs of basic Embedded System Experiements.
+Thorugh these Codes I got hands on experience on Embedded C and DSA concepts.